Welcome to Washington Eye Physicians & Surgeons!

 We expect payment at the time of service for co-payments, deductibles and any non-covered services such as contact lenses and refractions (see below).
 If we do not participate with your insurance company, we ask that you pay for all charges at the time of service.
 Our office accepts Visa, MasterCard, Discover, cash or personal checks.

 Do not hesitate to call our office at 301-657-5700 if you have any questions about your visit.
-Also, if you want to save some time, please fill out our forms ahead of time.
+Also, if you want to save some time and contact, please log into our registration portal to complete our forms.

 What is a Refraction?